garylirocks/quickrefs/azure-kubernetes-service.markdown

 ## Application Gateway for Containers (AGWC)

 - A new type of Application Gateway, an evolution over AGIC
+- Supports mTLS for traffic with both client and server

 ![AGW for Containers overview](./images/aks_agw-for-containers.png)